Sairyss/system-design-patterns/README.md

 ### Data serialization

+Data serialization is the process of converting structured data into a format that can be stored or transmitted, and reconstructed later.
+The process of serialization involves translating the data into a format that can be easily stored or transmitted, such as a string of characters or bytes, and then reconstructing the data from the serialized format when it is needed.

+Data serialization is often used in distributed systems, where data needs to be transferred between different nodes or components in the system.
+By serializing the data, it can be transmitted over a network or stored in a file, and then reconstructed at the other end of the transmission.
+This allows the data to be transferred efficiently and reliably, and makes it possible for different nodes or components in the system to share data.

-We need to address the issue of multi-language microservices communication.
-A possible solution is to describe our data models in some language-agnostic way so we can generate the same models for each language.
+To address the issue of multi-language microservices communication, a possible solution is to describe our data models in some language-agnostic way, so we can generate the same models for each language.
 This requires the use of an IDL, or [interface definition language](https://en.wikipedia.org/wiki/Interface_description_language).

 One of the most common formats for that lately is [JSON](https://en.wikipedia.org/wiki/JSON).
-It is simple and human readable.
+It is simple and human-readable.
 For most systems out there this format is a great choice.

 But when your system is growing, there are better choices.